Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/2 Research Data Management/07_Data-Preservation-and-Archiving.md

 ### Learning Activities

-- **Lecture** (15 mins): Lecture on definitions, stakes, challenges, criteria for data preservation.
+- **Lecture** (15&nbsp;mins): Lecture on definitions, stakes, challenges, criteria for data preservation.
-- **Group Work** (30 mins): In small groups, provide learners with fictional datasets and their documentation of different types (simulation data, experimental data, survey data).
+- **Group Work** (30&nbsp;mins): In small groups, provide learners with fictional datasets and their documentation of different types (simulation data, experimental data, survey data).
 Each group must classify these data into three categories: to preserve indefinitely, to evaluate periodically, or no need for long-term preservation/suppression.
 The group work can be followed by a reflection exercise where each group shares its decisions and justifications with all participants, followed by a discussion to compare the choices made by different groups.

 ### Materials to Prepare